Vocabulary

 Client complaints had been piling up for weeks before I finally got to the bottom of what was happening.
 At first I assumed it was a software glitch, but the real issue had come to a head because someone changed a key process three months earlier without telling anyone.
 I addressed it straight away with a memo, a team briefing, and new instructions put in place within 48 hours.
 Looking back, I sho

-General · Talking about technology
+General · Talking about technology and change

 I can't keep up with it all.
 Every six months there's a new tool, a new platform, a new way of doing things, and if you miss it, you feel already behind.
 Part of me finds it exciting—we're living at the cutting edge of human history right now.
 I think about everything we take for granted now that simply didn't exist twenty years ago.
 But there's a flip side.
 I worry about what's being phased out i